 If dry, hot heat in the winter impacts your personal comfort

 If you’re using a furnace in the winter and experiencing dry, chapped skin while inside your home, your HVAC system could be the cause.
-The gas heat that furnaces produce and put into your home is a higher temperature than heat produced from an electrical source.
+The gas heat that furnaces produce and put into your home is a higher temperature than heat produced from an electric heat pump.
 This hot, dry heat can dry out and chap sensitive skin.
-Connect with your local HVAC expert to help determine what HVAC system combination might work best for your unique situation.

 How can a dual fuel system save you energy and money?